 The content foundation of your inbound marketing strategy can help you build the credibility you need to attract buyers.
 Blog posts and whitepapers can cover relevant trends, company news, and interviews with industry experts.

-It's no surprise to us that in a 2016 survey, 82 percent of manufacturers stated they increased marketing success as a result of better content.
+It's no surprise that in a 2016 survey, 82 percent of manufacturers stated they increased marketing success due to better content.

 2) Better Prospect Targeting